 Every great media event should offer an activity for guests, and Rye Society’s was no exception.
 Jerrod’s cousin, Justin Kutner, led a demonstration of their family’s 120 year old pickle recipe.
 Every sandwich served at Rye Society comes with a slice.
 Some of their sandwiches, like The Gentile, are enhanced by the pickle’s unique flavor.
 Customers are also able to purchase pickles by the jar to take home.

 The Rye Society team made a batch of pickles in advance so they would have enough time to ferment for the event.
 Every guest went home with their own jar in a special gift bag.
-We at ROOT PR always make sure the media goes home with something to show our client’s appreciation.
+ROOT always make sure the media goes home with something to show our client’s appreciation.

 Did you know?
 Jerrod’s Aunt Cindy makes all of Rye Society’s rugelach from scratch!
 She perfected the recipe over the last 25 years, just in time for the grand opening.
 If you go to Rye Society in the morning, you might catch the heavenly scent of chocolate and apricot-walnut rugelach baking.